NamesJoeyWheeler/PearsonDL/README.md

 # PearsonDL

-A Python script that downloads a book from the Pearson website in image format.
+A Python script that downloads books  from the Pearson website in image format.

 # NOTE: Only use this for books you LEGALLY own.
 We are not responsible for any pirating done with this tool.

+# What is needed:

+-Python (Only 3.6 has been tested, but I assume this works with other versions).

+-Windows 10 (Unknown if working on other OS).

+# How to use:

+-Open up the .py file (do not run this with Windows CMD).

+-Enter the book ID (instructions for how to get it are lower down this readme.
+Press enter.

+-Enter how many pages the book is.
+You should be able to find out by going onto the last page of the book on the Pearson site.
+Press enter.

+-It will now download the pages into a folder named after the ID which is in the Pearson Books folder.
+It will close once completed.

 # How to get book ID: